Skip to main content

 (c) Use a radiation expert to perform a re-calculation of area radiation survey results after any increase in clinical workload that exceeds the assumptions used in the existing radiation survey.

-(2) Assure that no individual operates or permits the operation of radiation-generating equipment unless structural shielding and protective barriers are used such that no person other than the patient being examined shall receive a total effective dose equivalent in excess of the limits prescribed in rules 3701:1-38-12 and 3701:1-38-13 of the Administrative Code.
+(2) Assure that no individual operates or permits the operation of radiation-generating equipment unless structural shielding and protective barriers are used such that no person other than the patient being examined will receive a total effective dose equivalent in excess of the limits prescribed in rules 3701:1-38-12 and 3701:1-38-13 of the Administrative Code.

 (3) Provide a protective barrier either in a separate room, in a protected booth, or use a mobile barrier that will intercept the useful beam and any direct scattered radiation.

-(4) Provide a window of lead equivalency affording protection equal to that required by the adjacent barrier, a television monitoring system, or a mirror system large enough and so placed that the operator can see the patient without having to leave the protected area during exposure.
+(4) Provide a window of lead equivalency affording protection equal to that obligated by the adjacent barrier, a television monitoring system, or a mirror system large enough and so placed that the operator can see the patient without having to leave the protected area during exposure.

 (5) Assure the stationary CT and mobile CT radiation-generating equipment used in a fixed location provides for two-way aural communications between the human patient and operator.

-(I) Notwithstanding paragraph (H)(1)(b)(ii) of this rule, reinstallation of radiation-generating equipment of the same operating parameters, location and geometry does not require another area radiation survey as long as the previous documented area radiation survey is maintained and available for inspection.
+(I) Notwithstanding paragraph (H)(1)(b)(ii) of this rule, reinstallation of radiation-generating equipment of the same operating parameters, location and geometry does not obligate another area radiation survey as long as the previous documented area radiation survey is maintained and available for inspection.

 (a) User's manuals;